 PAPER OUTCOME FIRST SEMESTER Paper-1.1 It covers the trend of Bodo poetry.
 Topic- Gwjam Khonthai (OLD POETRY) It mingles the students with the classical, nationalist and patriotic poems in Bodo poetical literature.
 SECOND SEMESTER Paper-2.1 It stands for the modern trends of Topic- Gwdan Khonthai Bodo poetry.
 (NEW POETRY) It provides the autobiography of the modern Bodo poets.
-THIRD SEMESTER Paper-3.1 Students can learn about the Topic- Boro Phaothai influence of Assamese and Bangla (/BODO DRAMA) Drama in Bodo Literature FOURTH SEMESTER It knows about many prose short Paper-4.1 Topic- Raythai Thunlai (PROSE stories and Novels.
+THIRD SEMESTER Paper-3.1 Students can learn about the Topic- Boro Phaothai influence of Assamese and Bangla (/BODO DRAMA) FOURTH SEMESTER Drama in Bodo Literature It knows about many prose short Paper-4.1 Topic- Raythai It knows about many prose short stories and Novels.
+Thunlai (PROSE Storres and Novers.
 LITERARURE) FIFTH SEMESTER The student will come to know about Paper-5.1 Topic- Culture the concept and definition of culture.
 It studies the Bodo society and culture.
 FIFTH SEMESTER It enthuse the students to know about Paper-5.2 Topic- Literary the concept of literary criticism.
 Criticism (Eastern and It gives information to students Western) about the difference between the eastern and western literary criticism.
-SIXTH SEMESTER Students will have to study on Paper-6.1 Topic- History glimpse on Bodo folk literature. of Bodo Literature It gives information to students on the contribution of the missionaries to the early period of Bodo literature SIXTH SEMESTER The students will know about the Paper-6.2 Topic- origin, concentration and development Introduction to Bodo of Bodo language.
+SIXTH SEMESTER Students will have to study on Paper-6.1 Topic- History of Bodo Literature glimpse on Bodo folk literature.
+OI DOGO LICELACUTE It gives information to students on the contribution of the missionaries to the early period of Bodo literature SIXTH SEMESTER The students will know about the Paper-6.2 Topic- origin, concentration and development Introduction to Bodo of Bodo language.
 It studies the language present status of the Bodo language.
-Presente seatas er ene boat rangadge.